webiny/commodo/packages/hooks/README.md

 ## Reference

 ##### `withHooks(callbacks: ?{[string]: Function}): WithHooksFunction`
-Creates a new function with callbacks to hooks passed to its instances.
+Creates a new function with provided hook callbacks that will be passed to its instances.
 `callbacks` argument is an object that contains name of the hook as key, and callback as value.

 ### `WithHooksFunction`